DanielDFY/d3d12book/README.md

     >
     > So we can just add the range kernel part to the existing Gaussian blur shader.
     >
-    > Consider a pixel located at (i,j) that needs to be denoised in image using its neighbouring pixels and one of its neighbouring pixels is located at (k, l).
-Then, assuming the range and spatial kernels to be Gaussian kernels, the weight assigned for pixel (k, l) to denoise the pixel (i,j) is given by:
+    > Consider a pixel located at `(i,j)` that needs to be denoised in image using its neighbouring pixels and one of its neighbouring pixels is located at `(k, l)`.
+Then, assuming the range and spatial kernels to be Gaussian kernels, the weight assigned for pixel (k, l) to denoise the pixel `(i,j)` is given by:
     >
     > ![](http://latex.codecogs.com/gif.latex?w(i,j,k,l)%20=%20exp(-\frac{(i%20-%20k)^2%20+%20(j%20-%20l)^2}{2{\sigma_d}^2}%20-%20\frac{{\parallel}I(i,j)%20-%20I(k,l){\parallel}^2}{2{\sigma_r}^2})%20=%20weight[i,j]%20*%20exp(-\frac{{\parallel}I(i,j)%20-%20I(k,l){\parallel}^2}{2{\sigma_r}^2}))
     >
-    > where weight[i,j] has been calculated on the CPU side
+    > where the spacial kernel weight factor `weight[i,j]` has been calculated on the CPU side.

   * [ ] ...